celery/celery/docs/getting-started/introduction.rst

             You can specify the time to run a task in seconds or a :class:`~datetime.datetime`, or or you can use
-            periodic tasks for recurring events based on a simple interval, or crontab expressions
+            periodic tasks for recurring events based on a simple interval, or Crontab expressions
             supporting minute, hour, day of week, day of month, and month of year.